leonkt/zotero-memento/README.md

 # zotero-memento

-## To Install
+## Installation

-Go to RELEASES and follow the instructions there.
-If that doesn't work then follow the instructions below.
+Download the latest `ZoteroMemento.xpi` from the [releases page](https://github.com/leonkt/zotero-memento/releases/latest/).
+Note that if you're using Firefox, you have to right-click on the file and select <kbd>Save Link As…</kbd>, otherwise Firefox will try to install the file as its own extension (which will result in an error) since Firefox uses the same extension format.

-Download this repo as .ZIP and extract.
-Then, go INTO the folder zotero-memento-master and compress the files INSIDE that folder (not the folder itself) into a .ZIP file.
-Change the extension of this newly created .ZIP file to .XPI.
-In Zotero, click Tools > Addons.
-Then press the Gear in the top-right corner, select "Install Add-Ons", and select the .XPI file.
-Restart Zotero to let the extension take effect.
+Then, in Zotero, click <kbd>Tools</kbd> → <kbd>Add-ons</kbd> → <kbd>⚙</kbd> → <kbd>Install Add-On From File…</kbd> and select the `ZoteroMemento.xpi` file you've downloaded before.
+Finally, restart Zotero to enable the extension.

 ## Archiving a Webpage AUTOMATICALLY